Stochastic dissipative systems in Banach spaces driven by L\'evy noise: The stochastic convolution

 \end{enumerate}

 \end{prop}

-\begin{rmk} Propositions \ref{PropCarlo}(1) and \ref{PropCarlo-Levy}(1) they might seem similar.
-However in Proposition \ref{PropCarlo} $\{W(t)\}_{t\geq 0}$ is a $H$-cylindrical Wiener process, namely a Wiener process on $H_\eta$ for every $\eta<-1/4$ instead in Proposition \ref{PropCarlo-Levy} $\{L(t)\}_{t\geq 0}$ is a Lévy process on $H$.
-Hence both Propositions \ref{PropCarlo} and \ref{PropCarlo-Levy} show an improvement in the regularity of the trajectories of the stochastic convolution processes.
-However, there is a gap between the Brownian case and the Lévy case. \end{rmk}
+\begin{rmk} Propositions \ref{PropCarlo}(1) and \ref{PropCarlo-Levy}(1) (with $\delta=0$) they might seem similar.
+However in Proposition \ref{PropCarlo} $\{W(t)\}_{t\geq 0}$ is a $H$-cylindrical Wiener process, namely a Wiener process in $H_\eta$ for every $\eta<-1/4$ instead in Proposition \ref{PropCarlo-Levy} $\{L(t)\}_{t\geq 0}$ is a Lévy process in $H$.
+On the other hand, both Propositions \ref{PropCarlo} and \ref{PropCarlo-Levy} show an improvement in the regularity of the trajectories of the stochastic convolution processes.